Turning supermarkets, and their parking lots, into logistics hubs

 In times of crisis, cities and companies pivot quickly.
 Over the weekend Amazon announced it was converting a Whole Foods Market in Woodland Hills, California, into a temporary location for filling only online grocery orders for delivery.
 No retail shoppers allowed.

-It’s possibly one more step toward a future in which people interact and select the products they want, “but we don’t have them physically interact with the goods or with each other,” Goodchild said.
+It’s possibly one more step toward a future in which people interact and select the products they want, “but don’t physically interact with the goods or with each other,” Goodchild said.